adrien-zinger/code_bucket/streaming_bootstrap/polling.md

 ### Bandwidth, speed and multithreading

-Polling takes bandwitdh, consider that instead of one call, we need to continously fetch chunks of datas and keep a local state.
+Polling takes bandwidth, consider that instead of one call, we need to continuously fetch chunks of data and keep a local state.

-We cannot just increase the fetch calls period, because in a real production, the cache just can't contains all modifications.
-Imagin that the bootstraper node (the one that fetch), makes too much times between two fetches:
+We cannot just increase the fetch calls period, because in a real production, the cache just can't contain all modifications.
+Imagine that the bootstrapper node (the one that fetch), makes too many times between two fetches:
 The remote can have lost some historic modifications and there is no reasonable way to retrieve them.
-So the fetcher is forced to restart a full bootstrap.
+So the fetcher need to restart a full bootstrap.

-The multithreading of the boostrap is not as easy than the webhook solution.
+The multithreading of the bootstrap is not as easy as the webhook solution.
-If the head increase monotonically, we can update ourself with the `max_in(res_heads)`.
+If the head increase monotonically, we can update ourselves with the `max_in(res_heads)`.
 But the bandwidth will jump if we split the calls between remote nodes for the reason explained just in the next paragraph.

 You can notice that we don't care about the localization in memory of the diff.
 We always send all modifications, whatever the index in the database.
 Consider limiting us to the asked chunk, or a new _begin/end_ limit.
 The complexity of the filter will be very high.
-If you think about that, it also force us to limit the size of the cache buffer.
+If you think about that, it also forces us to limit the size of the cache buffer.

 ```rust